FOSS4GAcademy/GST105FOSS4GLabs/Module 3 Lab/QGIS 2.8 and GRASS 6.4.3/Module 3 Lab.md

 8. Click OK to set the new region.
 9. Open GRASS Tools.
 10. Find and open the r.resample tool.
 11. Click on the 'Manual' tab of the tool and read the manual.
-Every GRASS tool has a manual and are worth referencing when discovering their funcationality.
+Every GRASS tool has a manual and are worth referencing when discovering their functionality.
 12. Click the 'Options' tab of the tool and set the following options:
 	+ Name of an input layer: mosaic
-	+ Name of an output layer: smaller_mosaic
+	+ Name of an output layer: smaller\_mosaic
 13. Click Run to execute the tool.
-14. Verify that the smaller_mosaic was successfully created.
+14. Verify that the smaller\_mosaic was successfully created.

 ### Task 5 - Calculate NDVI